$X_0(2900)$ and its spin partners production in the $B^+$ decay process: Numerical Results and Discussions

 \subsection{Branching Fraction}

 With above preparations, all the relevant coupling constants have been fixed except the model parameter $\alpha$.
 This phenomenological model parameter cannot be determined by first principle methods.
-In our experience, $\alpha$ should be of order unity.
-In the present estimation, we vary $\alpha $ from $1$ to $4$ to check the parameter dependence of the branching fraction.
+As indicated in Ref.~\cite{Cheng:2004ru}, $\alpha$ should be of order unity.
+In the present estimation, we vary $\alpha $ from $1$ to $5$ to check the parameter dependence of the branching fraction.
 By reproducing the experimental data in Eq.~\eqref{Eq:BRexp}, we can determine the value of parameter $\alpha$ and check the rationality of the parameter range, which can further test the $\bar{D}^\ast K^\ast $ molecular interpretations to the $X_0(2900)$.
+In addition, consider the similarity of $X_0(2900)$, $\tilde{X}_1$ and $\tilde{X}_2$, we can evaluate the production ratios of $B^+ \to D^+ \tilde{X}_{1,2}$ and $B^+ \to D^{\ast +} X_0,\tilde{X}_{1,2}$ in the same model parameter range, which should be helpful for experimentally searching for the spin partner of $X_0(2900)$.

-The branching fraction of $B^+ \to D^+ X_0(2900)$ depending on the model parameter $\alpha$ is presented in Fig.~\ref{Fig:BR}, where the experimental measurement from the LHCb Collaboration is also given for comparison.
-Our estimations indicate that the branching fraction increases with the increasing of model parameter $\alpha$.
-In the range $1.3<\alpha <3.2$, our estimation could well reproduce the experimental data.
-From this parameter range, we can conclude that the $\bar{D}^\ast K^\ast $ molecular interpretations to the $X_0(2900)$ should be reasonable.
+The branching ratio of $B^+ \to D^+ X_0(2900)$ depending on the model parameter $\alpha$ is presented in Fig.~\ref{Fig:BR-DX0}, where the experimental measurement from the LHCb Collaboration is also presented for comparison.
+From the figure, one can find that the branching fraction increases with the increasing of model parameter $\alpha$.
+Our estimation could well reproduce the experimental data in the range $1.9<\alpha <3.2$, which is of order unity.
+Thus, we can conclude that the $\bar{D}^\ast K^\ast $ molecular interpretations to the $X_0(2900)$ should be reasonable.